MajorZiploc/tooling_notes/code_challenges/notes.md

 try to do it by hand or quickly mentally

+make sure you understand all of the rules. also consider heuristics that you can add to the rule set given

 ## Practical

 consider the bounds of the problem. does complexity matter? dont be over general - consider heuristics that work for the problem